Apache 2.0

 }

-// FetchArticle retrieves the article body via the HTTP egress proxy.
+// FetchArticle retrieves the article body for the given URL via the HTTP egress proxy.

 func (svc *Service) FetchArticle(ctx context.Context, flow *workflow.Flow, articleURL string) (articleText string, err error) {